khaiyichin/sensor-degradation-filter-real-kheperaiv/README.md

 - convert double to float
 - removed leds (save battery)
 - create a new CRandom::CRNG category (because the simulator doesn't create it for us this time)
+- add bounds to prevent robots from falling off
+- add connection to argos server to get pose information and send recorded data